N4suk4/AquaTech_AppMeteo/README.md

   - Precipitation
   - Cloud cover
 - 🎞️ Dynamic weather animations with Lottie (depending on conditions)
-- 🧼 Clear, uncluttered interface
+- ⭐ Add cities to a favorite list